bpcvdhelm/slimme-meter2elasticsearch/README.md

 All used keys have a dimension and a type average (avg), maximum (max) and minimum (min).
 These are measured during the interval Timestamp.min and Timestamp.max.
 The number of Measurements is in my case 300 or 299.
 So every now and then I miss one second measurement.
 I still need to figure out why.

 In any case the measurements are accurate enough for me.

+## Upload to Elasticsearch
+I'm using the brute script sm-collect.sh on the machine with elasticsearch.
+It just copies all zipped files in the directory /home/pi/sm/json and bulks these into elasticsearch.
+I will need to work on a more refined model.